dk-raw/dk-raw/README.md

 <!--test test -->
 ### About Me

-ASP.NET MVC, HTML, JAVASCRIPT, CSS and begginer penetration tester.
+ASP.NET MVC and JavaScript(Plain, JQuery, Typescript, React.js).
+I am also a cyber-security geek.
 You were probably expecting this to be a bit longer, but unfortunately, I'm not that interesting as a person.

 ### For fun...